piknotech/gnimag/gnimag/README.md

 ![](Images/ModuleImportGraph.png)

 All import relations are transitive.
-Build the graph from the bottom to the top.
+Build the graph from the bottom to the top, or use the `All` scheme.